Samsung/tizen-docs/docs/application/vscode-ext/Tizen/web_app.md

 2. In the command palette, type run debug and then select **Tizen: Debug Tizen application**.

-   ![NOTE] If the chrome path is not available in the default location, you need to enter the chrome path before debugging process begins.
+   [!NOTE] If the chrome path is not available in the default location, you need to enter the chrome path before debugging process begins.

    ![Debugger](media/web_debug.png)